patchlevel/event-sourcing/docs/pages/projection.md

 then this projection is marked as outdated.
 This happens when either the projector has been deleted or the projection id of a projector has changed.
-In the last case there is a new projection.
+In the last case there should be a new projection.

 An outdated projection does not automatically become active again when the projection id exists again.
 This happens, for example, when an old version was deployed again during a rollback.